Kiruna Municipality: Geography

-Kebnekaise is Sweden's and Sápmi's highest mountain at 2,097 metres above mean sea level.
+Kebnekaise is Sweden's and Sápmi's highest mountain at 2,097 meters above mean sea level.
 There are more than 6,000 lakes in Kiruna municipality, Lake Torneträsk being the largest.
 Seven rivers run through the municipality, named Kalix River, Torne River, Lainio River, Rautas River and Vittangi River, as well as Könkämä River and Muonio River which mark the border to Finland.
 The untouched geography has also been noted with the establishment of Abisko National Park, by the Norwegian border, established as early as 1909.

 Localities

 There are seven localities (or urban areas) in Kiruna Municipality: